cadia-lvl/diar-az/README.md

 1. Run the kaldi recipe and split_rttm (I'll need to supply this file).
 Add them to the callhome_rttm directory.
 26. Run the kaldi recipe (kaldi-speaker-diarization/v4) to evaluate the new DER% with the increased data.
 10. Create a script which creates new segments based on 2-6 speaker turns which looks like the current corpus but with those new audio files.

+# Acknowledgements

+This project was funded by the the Icelandic [Directorate of Labour](https://vinnumalastofnun.is/)'s student summer job program in 2020.